wandyezj/wandyezj.github.io/docs/_posts/2023-04-26-intern-evaluation.md

 tags: internship
 ---

 What criteria should be used to assess interns to make a reasonable hire / no-hire decision?
-It's important that these criteria are determined at the start of the internship.
+It's important that these criteria are determined and communicated to the intern at the start of the internship so interns have a shot at a fairer evaluation.

 Many interns can be shaped to be effective employees.
 The question is: how much effort does it take to shape them, and is it worth it?